bbruno5/smw-rg350/README.md

 First of all you need to compile the game with `make`.

-Then, copy the game to any location on your memory card and launch smw.dge binary.
+Then, copy the game to any location on your memory card and launch smw binary.

-For advanced users:

-Usage: smw.dge [option]

-    -h      --help               show help
-    -sv     --script-version     show script version
-    -v      --version            show version information

 Music